Hombre2014/Portfolio-tracker/README.md

 ## Attribution

+Special thanks to: <br>
-<a href='https://www.freepik.com/vectors/create-account'>Create account vector created by storyset - www.freepik.com</a>
+<a href='https://www.freepik.com/vectors/create-account'>Create account vector created by storyset - www.freepik.com</a>, <br>
-<a href='https://www.freepik.com/vectors/login-illustration'>Login illustration vector created by storyset - www.freepik.com</a>
+<a href='https://www.freepik.com/vectors/login-illustration'>Login illustration vector created by storyset - www.freepik.com</a> and <br>
-<a href='https://www.freepik.com/vectors/fintech'>Fintech vector created by pch.vector - www.freepik.com</a>
+<a href='https://www.freepik.com/vectors/fintech'>Fintech vector created by pch.vector - www.freepik.com</a> <br>
+for the images used on the site.

 ## 🤝 Contributing